jspm/jspm.org/docs/guide.md

 For libraries that provide both a browser and a Node.js version, it's best to approach these as two separate builds.

-So if there were a `src/library-browser.js` as well as `src/library-node.js` for Node, we could do another build for the browser:
+So if there were a `src/library-browser.js` as well as `src/library-node.js` for Node, create another build for the browser:

 ```
 jspm build ./src/library-browser.js --exclude-deps -d .
 ```

-And then setting the `package.json` `"browser": "./library-browser.js` field we can provide an optimized build for both environments.
+Setting the `package.json` `"browser": "./library-browser.js` field then provides an optimized build for both environments.

-> jspm will always respect the `"browser"` field in the package.json for any installed packages, and for both ES modules and CommonJS.
+> jspm will always respect the [`"browser"` field](https://github.com/defunctzombie/package-browser-field-spec) in the `package.json` for any installed packages, and for both ES modules and CommonJS.

 ## CDN Package Maps

-Instead of building a import map against the local jspm_packages packages folder, the jspm CDN can be used instead as the import map target.
+Instead of building a import map against the local jspm_packages packages folder, the jspm CDN can even be used as the import map target.
 Because the structure of jspm_packages is universal, we can just change the reference.

 To do this in the [original import map example](#browser-modules-with-import-maps) add the `--cdn` flag: